khudgins/documentation/automation/deployment_configuration/launch_configuration.rst

 #. **Recovery Point**

-   The recovery point parameter sets the amount of time enStratus will wait to begin a recovery event of a failed server.
+   The recovery point parameter sets the amount of time Enstratius will wait to begin a recovery event of a failed server.
 A server is assumed to have failed if the agent is unreachable, and the server is un-ping-able, or the server has stopped altogether and is no longer being counted in the min/max.